mongodb/docs/source/administration/monitoring.rst

 .. default-domain:: mongodb

-Monitoring is a critical component in all database administration work.
-A firm grasp of MongoDB's reporting approach allow you to effectively assess and maintain your deployment proactively.
+Monitoring is a critical component of all database administration.
+A firm grasp of MongoDB's reporting will allow you to assess the state and maintain your deployment without crisis.
+Additionally, a sense of MongoDB's normal operational parameters will allow you to diagnose issues as you encounter them, rather than waiting for a crisis or failure.
-Additionally, a sense of MongoDB's and normal parameters will allow you to capably diagnose issues as you encounter them.

 This document provides an overview of the available tools and data provided by MongoDB as well as introduction to diagnostic strategies, and suggestions for monitoring instances in MongoDB's replica sets and shard clusters.

 .. seealso::